mikemoorenyc/map-app-next-js/README.md

+##HOURS SCRAPING
+- add country code, hours and hours savedAt as fields on Pin
+- On pin load, check if data if hours are on pin
+- Check if saved date is more than five days ago
+- If not, use that data
+- If so, query places for currentHours and country code
+- get and save hours, get and save country code
+-

 ## Scrap everything and just use liveblocks datastore
 - on load, check bounds on local
 - use local if no data is available